sms006/sc_challenge/README.md

   3. The built artifact can now be directly 'deployed' using the CodeDeploy service or stored in an s3 bucket.
   4. Using a service such as AWS elastic beanstalk instance we can then run our built artifact that is stored in the bucket.

+The secreenshots folder contains pictures of the reduction in the size of the images after using an alpine image (236MB) and finally after using a multi-stage build process (140MB).